juristr/juristr.github.com/content/blog/how-remote-work-improved-my-sleep.md

 [https://www.cell.com/current-biology/pdf/S0960-9822(20)30837-X.pdf](https://www.cell.com/current-biology/pdf/S0960-9822(20)30837-X.pdf)

-It has to be noted though, that I think many people also experienced the exact contrary during COVID, basically, higher sleeplessness potentially caused due to anxiety.
+As also discussed in the podcast, I think we need to be careful with going to a conclusion though.
+I think it might have improved for the very same reasons it has helped me in terms of WFH.
+However, many people are afraid of potentially losing their job (or have lost it), about not having regular social interactions and so on.
+All of which might lead to anxiety and hence bad sleep or sleeplessnes.

 ## Conclusion